-12.11 Children with family members in prison
+14.15 Children with family members in prison

-Children who have family members that are sent to prison are at risk of poor outcomes, including poverty, stigma, isolation and poor mental health.
-The school recognises that these children may need support.
-Support will be provided in line with guidance from the National Information Centre on Children of Offenders and local agencies15.
+Children who have family members that are sent to prison are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
+We recognise that these children may need support.
+Support will be provided in line with guidance from the National Information Centre on Children of Offenders and local agencies